 If you have previously applied to Cal State East Bay and have already submitted your admission documents (transcripts, certificates, diplomas, mark sheets, and test scores) to the International Admissions Office, you will not be required to resubmit them again.
 Please note: in order for the International Admissions Office to reuse previously submitted documents, applicants will be required to send an email to email@example.com.

-Some departments may require students to submit supplemental documents such as test results (GRE or GMAT), letters of recommendation or have an entirely separate application that needs to be turned in.
-These documents should be mailed directly to the departments.
-Some departments may also have an earlier deadline for these documents.
-Students are strongly advised to contact their department to research these additional requirements.
+Some departments may require applicants to submit supplemental documents such as test results (GRE or GMAT), letters of recommendation, or a separate application that needs to be turned in.
+In some cases, graduate departments collect documents through the "program materials" section of the Cal State Apply application.
+Otherwise, documents should be submitted directly to the academic departments that requested them.
+Please note there may be an earlier deadline for these documents.
+Applicants are strongly advised to contact their department to research these additional requirements.